 Are you missing Biology 11 or 12 (or BC Equivalent)?

 Biology 11 or Biology 12 (or BC Equivalent of either) is acceptable to meet the Biology Requirement for Science One.
 If you lack both, you must complete either Biology 11 or Biology 12 (or BC Equivalent) through summer school or distance education before classes start in September.
-The syllabus for Science One has been prepared assuming that the students will be completely at ease with the material usually covered and self-study will not be sufficient in this case.
+The syllabus for Science One has been prepared assuming that the students will be completely at ease with the material usually covered in these courses and self-study will not be sufficient in this case.
 Acceptance to Science One is on the condition that a grade of at least 80% is achieved.
-Alternatively, successful completion of UBC BIOL 111 during the Summer Session will fulfill the Biology prerequisite requirement for the Science One Program.
-Registration in BIOL 111 will require activation of your UBC eligibility for the upcoming summer session.
-If you wish to register in BIOL 111 apply for UBC admission Summer Session and register for it as a summer course.

 Are you missing Physics 12?
 Chemistry 12? (or BC Equivalent?)

-To be properly prepared for Science One students are expected to have Physics 11, Chemistry 11, and both Physics 12 and Chemistry 12.
+To be properly prepared for Science One students are expected to have Physics 11, Chemistry 11, and both Physics 12 and Chemistry 12 (or equivalent courses).
 Science One has been designed assuming that the students will have exposure to the material usually covered in these subjects.
-However, with the prevalence of IB and AP course, and the increased number of course offerings in high school, we're aware that many students might not be able to take all of Biology 12, Calculus 12, Physics 12 and Chemistry 12.
+However, with the prevalence of IB and AP course, and the increased number of course offerings in high school, we are aware that some students might not be able to take all of Biology 12, Calculus 12, Physics 12 and Chemistry 12.
 In some cases we will consider waiving either Chemistry 12 or Physics 12 and recommend self-study.
 More commonly, we will recommend to meet this requirement by completing these courses through summer school or distance education before classes start in September.
-Self-study (an online version of AP Mechanics C for physics is particularly good) can also get you up to speed.
-If you are missing one of the courses, please contact Science One and we will send you appropriate material to study and prepare yourself.
+If you are missing one of the courses, please contact Science One.